-You can contact the LSA responsible officer via the channels above to make an appropriate disclosure or you may request to meet them face to face in a neutral location.
+You can contact the LSA Responsible Officers via the channels above to make an appropriate disclosure or you may request to meet them face to face in a neutral location.

-The Senior Manager Governance, Strategy & Risk, and Senior Scheme Legal Adviser are Responsible Officers within the LSA.
+The Senior Manager Governance & Legal, and Senior Scheme Legal Adviser are Responsible Officers within the LSA.

-Upon receiving the disclosure, the LSA responsible officer, will ensure:
+Upon receiving the disclosure, the LSA Responsible Officers, will ensure:

-- that the information is securely received and not divulged to other parties; - only responsible officers will be able to access the LSA review mailbox (with appropriate ICT security measures); - the Chief Executive is responsible for ensuring compliance with these steps.
+- that the information is securely received and not divulged to other parties; - only Responsible Officers will be able to access the LSA review mailbox (with appropriate ICT security measures); - the Chief Executive is responsible for ensuring compliance with these steps.

 When making the disclosure of information, if you are revealing your identity, you have rights about being kept informed.
-Please speak to the responsible officer about how you wish to be contacted by them.
+Please speak to the Responsible Officers about how you wish to be contacted by them.